The enclosure method for inverse obstacle scattering over a finite time interval: V. Using time-reversal invariance: Proof of Theorem 1.1.

 Moreover, from Lemma 2.4 (i) in the case $U=D$, we obtain

 From these, we obtain

 Thus

 Now we are ready to describe the proof of Theorem 1.1 (i).
-Let $\eta$ satisfies the condition (1.11).
-Then (2.18) yields
+Let $\eta$ satisfy the condition (1.10).
+Then (2.14) yields

-Thus from this, (2.1), (2.10) and (2.16) we obtain
+Thus, from this, (2.1), (2.7) and (2.12), we obtain

-Moreover, from (2.1), (2.2) and (2.19) we have
+Moreover, from (2.1), (2.2) and (2.15) we have

-Since (1.6) implies (2.14) with $U=D$, from Lemma 2.4 (ii) in the case when $U=D$ and writing
+Since (1.6) implies (2.11) with $U=D$, from Lemma 2.4 (ii) in the case when $U=D$ and writing

-one can conclude that: there exist positive numbers $C$ and $\tau_0$ such that
+one can conclude that there exist positive numbers $C$ and $\tau_0$ such that

 for all $\tau\ge\tau_0$.
-A combination of (2.20) and (2.21) ensures that the assertion (i) is valid.
+A combination of (2.16) and (2.17) ensures that assertion (i) is valid.

-As pointed out in Remark 1.2 the assertion (ii) is a direct consequence of (i).
-Thus it suffices to prove (iii).
-Instead of (2.19) which is a consequence of the assumption (1.11), we go back to (2.17).
-Then, we have
+As pointed out in the second paragraph following Theorem 1.1, assertion (ii) is a direct consequence of (i).
+Thus, it suffices to prove (iii).
+Instead of (2.15) which is a consequence of assumption (1.10), we go back to (2.13).
+Then we have